WeMakeMolecules/myCORASON/README.md

 # Corason3
-This is a clean version of CORASON that works with genomes annotated in RAST and with genomes annotated with the tools in the FUNGIT repository.
+This is a clean version of CORASON
+This repository is bacteria-centric and includes scripts for downloading genomes, local gene-calling with prodigal, annotation with ANTISMASH v7, format conversion and database creation
+It also works with genomes annotated in the RAST server Check below for simple instructions

+For fungal genomes use the tools in the FUNGIT and FUNGISON repositories where you can find standalone fungal gene calling, annotation and analysis tools

 It wont drop large jobs on thousands of PKSs and NRPSs in fungal and bacterial genomes and in general for long sequences It uses mafft to make alignments, iqtree to make phylogenies and it wont stop if there is no core
 # viva la perl!